LuSeKa/Arduino_AdvancedConcepts/README.md

 # Arduino_AdvancedConcepts
-A litttle Arduino projects, showing some intermediate/advanced programming techniques
+A litttle Arduino project to exemplify some intermediate/advanced programming techniques

 ## Exemplified Concepts
 * Scheduling (cooperative multitasking) using Metro